Beautiful Grand Place in Brussels

 Across from the Hotel de Ville is another spectacular Gothic building, the Maison du Roi (King’s House) that is now the Brussels City Museum.

-3. Old England Building
+4. Admire The Old England Building

-From the Palais Royal, the Old England Building is just a few minutes’ walk and a wonderful example of Art Nouveau style of architecture.
+The Old England Building is just a few minutes’ walk and a wonderful example of Art Nouveau style of architecture.

 At first glance, you might tilt your head and say “huh” as it is a very unusual building.
 But once you stand and take it in, you can see all the unique and stunning details.